 Secrets (1996), Braxton's second studio album, saw continued commercial success, selling 15 million copies and generating the singles "You're Makin' Me High" and "Un-Break My Heart", which became her first singles to reach the top of the Billboard Hot 100 chart in the United States.
 Secrets brought Braxton an additional two Grammy Awards, for Best Female Pop Vocal Performance and Best Pop Vocal Album.

-Her third studio album, The Heat (2000), opened at number 2 on the Billboard 200 and saw the success of its lead single, "He Wasn't Man Enough", which reached number 2 on the Billboard Hot 100 and brought Braxton her sixth Grammy Award, for Best Female R&B Vocal Performance.
+Her third studio album, The Heat (2000), opened at #2 on the Billboard 200 and saw the success of its lead single, "He Wasn't Man Enough", which reached #2 on the Billboard Hot 100 and brought Braxton her sixth Grammy Award, for Best Female R&B Vocal Performance.

 Throughout her career, Braxton has sold over 67 million records, including 41 million albums worldwide.
-She has won seven Grammy Awards, nine Billboard Music Awards, seven American Music Awards, among numerous other accolades.
+She has won seven Grammy Awards, nine Billboard Music Awards, seven American Music Awards, and numerous other accolades.

-Aside from her success in music, Braxton has become a television executive producer and personality, being involved in the seventh season of the reality competition series Dancing with the Stars and in a reality series entitled Braxton Family Values, where Braxton is executive producer and star since 2011 on We TV.
-Braxton is also an executive producer of its spin-off, starring her younger sister, Tamar, Tamar & Vince.
+Aside from her success in music, Braxton has become a television executive producer and personality, being involved in the seventh season of the reality competition series Dancing with the Stars and in a reality series entitled Braxton Family Values featuring her as executive producer and star.
+Braxton is also an executive producer of its spin-off, starring her younger sister Tamar, Tamar & Vince.
 In 2011, Braxton was inducted into the Georgia Music Hall of Fame.